aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-ubuntu-packages.md

 The original archive (.orig.tar.gz) is needed for other Debian tools to generate the diffs to the original sources required by the Debian packaging format.
 Unless there are reasons against it, this file should be the pristine upstream archive.

 'dh_make' makes sure a original source archive (packagename_version.orig.tar.gz) exists in parent directory.
-The archive can either end with .gz or one of the other supported compression extensions such as bz2 or lzma.
-If no such file exists, the file specified with '-f' is copied in place.
+The archive can either end with .gz or one of the other supported compression extensions such as bz2 or lzma. **If no such file exists, the file specified with '-f' is copied in place**.

 If 'dh_make' doesn't find a way to get the '../packagename_version.orig.tar.gz' tarball, you will see a message like it: